mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 life resides.
 Khiinra Ash is an unlikely candidate to harbour life and yet it has a teeming biosphere.

-At the apex of the world’s life forms are the Bhu’oovaakaylaa, an immense species that defies strict definition.
+At the apex of the world's life forms are the Bhu'oovaakaylaa, an immense species that defies strict definition.
 The species has two sexes, each of which weigh about four tons with females slightly larger than males.
 They bear live young, usually in litters of two or three, which are immediately mobile upon birth.
-Bhu’oovaakaylaa have a thick, elongated body with rear flippers for swimming, an armored carapace on their dorsal surface like that of a crustacean, two dextrous appendages that
+Bhu'oovaakaylaa have a thick, elongated body with rear flippers for swimming, an armored carapace on their dorsal surface like that of a crustacean, two dextrous appendages that